Application Guidelines — Aid to Publishers — Digital Periodical

 - Original content

-Editorial content created by the publishing firm that has not previously been published elsewhere, including websites and other Canadian or foreign periodicals.
-This includes the translation of content created by the publishing firm.
+- Editorial content created by the publishing firm or a collaborator that has not previously been published elsewhere, including websites or other Canadian or foreign periodicals.
+The translation of content created by the publishing firm or a collaborator is considered original content.

 - Paid circulation